core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 This document defines how to achieve the following objectives.

 * OBJ1.
-The proxy gets an indication from the client that the client is in fact interested in and capable to handle multiple responses to a proxied group request.
+The proxy gets an indication from the client that the client is in fact interested in multiple responses to a proxied group request and is capable to handle those.
 With particular reference to a unicast CoAP group request sent to the proxy, this means that the client is capable to receive those responses as separate CoAP responses, each matching with the original unicast request.

 * OBJ2.
 The proxy learns for how long it should wait for responses to a proxied group request, before starting to ignore following responses to it (except for notifications, if a CoAP Observe Option is used {{RFC7641}}).